graciellehigino/ms_range_interactions/manuscript.md

-We compiled IUCN range maps for the 32 species included in the metaweb from the Spatial Data Download portal (www.iucnredlist.org/resources/spatial-data-download), which we rasterized at 10 arc-minute resolution (~18 km at the equator).
-We restricted the rasters a spatial extent comprised between latitudes 35°S and 40°N and longitudes 20°W and 55°E. We then combined interaction data from the metaweb and cooccurrence data generated from species ranges to create networks for each raster pixel.
-This generated a total of 84,244 pixel-level networks.
+We compiled IUCN range maps for the 32 species included in the metaweb from the Spatial Data Download portal (www.iucnredlist.org/resources/spatial-data-download), which we rasterized at a 0.5 degrees resolution (~50 km at the equator).
+We restricted the rasters to a spatial extent comprised between latitudes 35°S and 40°N and longitudes 20°W and 55°E. We then combined interaction data from the metaweb and cooccurrence data generated from species ranges to create networks for each raster pixel.
+This generated a total of 11,308 pixel-level networks.
 These networks describe potential predation, not actual interactions: the former is derived information from the metaweb, and the latter is contingent on the presence of herbivores.